‘Identity Bridging’ in Retirement

 • Retire into a new career

-• Or, stop caring what other people think by dropping your work façade and figuring out who you really are
+• Or, stop caring what other people think by dropping your work façade and figuring out who you are

 Oh, man, I like the last one!
-Self-acceptance is nothing more than finding the real you and then keeping “true to you.”
+Self-acceptance is nothing more than finding the real you and keeping “true to you.”
 If you remember that nothing you’ve seen in the past is true, you might be able to re-invent yourself by discarding pre-conceived self-notions and limitations that have no basis in reality.

 How are you holding yourself back with beliefs about yourself that are not yours?
-For example, did someone tell you that you can’t do something or aren’t good at it?
+For example, did someone tell you you can’t do something or aren’t good at it?
 Is that voice still in your head limiting your options?
 Well, what is the evidence that that is true?
 It is okay to love yourself and be who you are.
 You do not have to earn love or be “good” to please others.
-It is fine to please yourself; it is the most important yet most difficult task you might face.
+It is fine to please yourself; it is the most important yet difficult task you might face.

 Remember that “no one can be a better you,” and be kind to yourself.
 Find compassion as you accept yourself for exactly who you are.
 This radical acceptance is important to prevent a retirement identity crisis.